New York Athletic Club S.C.

-New York Athletic Club is a soccer club based in Westchester County, New York, United States.
-It is affiliated with the much older multi-sport Manhattan-based New York Athletic Club, which also bears the winged foot as its copyrighted logo, and has been noted for achievements in sports that include track, cross-country, boxing, wrestling, rowing, cycling, gymnastics, swimming, and water polo, and was first organized in 1868.
+New York Athletic Club Soccer is a soccer team based in Westchester County, New York, United States.
+It is a section of the multi-sport Manhattan-based New York Athletic Club, which also bears the winged foot as its copyrighted logo, and has been noted for achievements in sports that include track, cross-country, boxing, wrestling, rowing, cycling, gymnastics, swimming, and water polo, and was first organized in 1868.

 Founded in 2008, the soccer club fields teams in both the National Premier Soccer League and the Cosmopolitan Soccer League (part of the USASA).
 The two leagues represent the fourth and fifth tiers of the American soccer pyramid, respectively.

 The team plays its home games at the New York Athletic Club at Travers Island, where they have played since 2008.
 The border between New Rochelle and Pelham Manor runs through the field at Travers Island.
 Most of the field is located in New Rochelle, but the entire parking lot is located in Pelham Manor.
 The team's colors are red, white, and blue.

 The women's team, a sister club of the organization, plays in the Women's Premier Soccer League.